Go to our other sites

 Teachers should expect to spend 5 - 6 hours per week on the workshop.

 Successful completion of these workshops is based on participation in collaborative activities with teachers from around the world.
 Discussions and activities each week are in groups.
 You don't need to be online at a particular time of day for our online workshops, but we recommend that teachers access the workshops every day.
 Participants who complete key weekly activities and engage fully in discussions throughout the workshop will receive a certificate.
-Tutors will mark activities completed in the week that they are set.
 To help you manage your time and aid collaboration, we provide clear guidelines so you know which days to carry out the activities for each week.

 Please note: the recent candidate responses used in our coursework marking workshops are updated at the beginning of each calendar year.